johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2019-10-08-definitely-typed-the-movie/index.md

 tags: [typescript, Definitely Typed]
 image: ./title-image.png
 hide_table_of_contents: false
+description: 'The history of the TypeScript GitHub project Definitely Typed.
+And some TypeScript history as well'
 ---

 I'd like to tell you a story.
 It's the tale of the ecosystem that grew up around a language: TypeScript.
 TypeScript is, for want of a better description, JavaScript after a trip to Saville Row.
 Essentially the same language, but a little more together, a little less wild west.
 JS with a decent haircut and a new suit.
 These days, the world seems to be written in TypeScript.
 And when you pause to consider just how young the language is, well, that's kind of amazing.